schneider128k/machine_learning_course/homework/2020_spring/hw_4.md

 Using only ```numpy```, implement the function ```conv2d```.
 It takes as input ```input_mat``` and ```kernel_mat``` and outputs ```output_mat```.
 All variables are square matrices.
 It should compute the convolution of ```input_mat``` with the kernel ```kernel_mat``` using valid padding.

-The size of the kernel matrix should be an odd number (so it has a clearly defined center; see lecture notes).
+The size ```s``` of the kernel matrix should be an odd number (so it has a clearly defined center; see lecture notes).
+The height and width of the kernel matrix are both equal to ```s``` because we only consider square matrices.

 **Problem 2**

 Using only ```numpy```, implement the function ```maxpooling2d```.
 It takes as input ```input_mat``` and ```s``` and outputs ```output_mat```.
 The variables ```input_mat``` and ```output_mat``` are square matrices and ```s``` is an integer.
 It should compute the maxpooling operation on ```input_mat``` using window of shape ```s``` times ```s```.

+---

+Make sure that you throw appropriate custom exceptions indicating the problem when the operations in Problem 1 and Problem 2 cannot be performed.

+---

 **Problem 3**